 This phase I trial studies the side effects of 4-[18F]fluoro-1-naphthol PET/CT for detecting inflammation in patients with cancer.
 Diagnostic procedures, such as 4-[18F]fluoro-1-naphthol PET/CT, may help measure a patient's response to earlier treatment.

-Additional locations may be listed on ClinicalTrials.gov for NCT05335811.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT05335811.

 Locations matching your search criteria